fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 ![What we are trying to achieve](./pics/what-we-are-trying-to-achieve.drawio.png)

 However, we cannot feed the files directly to the model.
-Large language models (LLMs) have a context window that limits how much information we can feed into them when asking a question.
+Large language models (LLMs) have a context window that limits how much information we can feed into them.
 To overcome that limitation, we split the files into smaller pieces, called _chunks_ and feed only the relevant ones to the model (D).

 ![Solution part 1](./pics/solution-part1-chunking.drawio.png)

 But then, the question becomes _"how do we find the relevant chunks?"_.
-We use [similarity search](https://www.pinecone.io/learn/what-is-similarity-search/) (D) to match the question and the chunks.
+We use [similarity search](https://www.pinecone.io/learn/what-is-similarity-search/) (E) to match the question and the chunks.
 Similarity search, in turn, requires [vector embeddings](https://www.pinecone.io/learn/vector-embeddings/) (F), a representation of words with vectors that encode semantic relationships.
 Once we have the relevant chunks, we combine them with the question to create a prompt (G) that instructs the LLM to answer the question.

 ![Solution part 2](.pics/../pics/solution-part2-similarity%20search.drawio.png)